National CMOP Hazardous Waste Removal

 Submission & Evaluation

-- Evaluation Factors: Proposals will be evaluated based on Technical Capability (conformance to Statement of Work), Past Performance, Price, and Socioeconomic Status (SDVOSB/VOSB).
-Technical and Past Performance combined are considered equal to Price, and tradeoffs are permitted.
+- Evaluation Factors: Technical Capability (must conform to SOW), Past Performance, Price, and Socioeconomic Status (SDVOSB/VOSB).
+Technical and past performance combined are equal to Price.
+Tradeoffs are permitted.